Popusa/learning-webpack/README.md

-this is a repo made specifically for learning about webpack from the odin project as well as reading the documentation and doing some practice in a very small-scale project with typescript.
+this is a repo made specifically for learning about webpack from the odin project as well as reading the documentation and following along the webpack tutorial from freecodecamp by Colt Steele and doing some practice in another repo by building a project with typescript using webpack and by not hard coding any HTML.